Riverscapes/PBR/workshops/2021/USU/WATS-5624/index.md

 ## Evaluation Methods and Criteria

-Points are awarded for quize(s) ans assessed assignments as specified in Cavnas.
+Points are awarded for quize(s) and assessed assignments as specified in Cavnas.
 Rubrics are provided.
 ## Grade Scheme

 The following grading standards will be used in this class: